By David Murrow

 I was not alone.
 Truth is, a lot faithful, churchgoing men are not all that excited come Sunday morning.
 Quite a few attend out of habit, surviving on the memories of victories won years ago.
 Others attend services simply to keep their wives happy.
 Most guys do nothing midweek to grow in faith.
 Few churches are able to sustain a viable men’s ministry.

 Why are men so bored in our churches?
 Of course, there are the hypocrites.
-But even men who are born-again, Spirit-filled, longtime Christians are clamming up and dropping out.
+But even men who are born-again, Spirit-filled, longtime Christian guys are clamming up and dropping out.
 What’s going on?

 A business guru once said, “Your system is perfectly designed to give you the results you’re getting.”
 Christianity’s primary delivery system, the local church, is perfectly designed to reach women and older folks.
 That’s why our pews are filled with them.
 But this church system offers little to stir the masculine heart, so men find it dull and irrelevant.
 The more masculine the man, the more likely he is to dislike church.